Frequently Asked Questions

 Do You Have a Voter Registration Presentation?

 Yes!
 If you want to give a voter registration presentation at a local school, we have created a PowerPoint slide show to help.
 Click here to download it.
+If you have never given a presentation like this before, we’ve added speaker notes to help guide you through the process.
+To download the presentation with the speaker notes included, click here.

 Why Should I Join my Local League?